jina-ai/jina/CONTRIBUTING.md

 By default, `git clone` won't clone anything under `jina/hub` as it is a Git submodule maintained at [`jina-ai/jina-hub`](https://github.com/jina-ai/jina-hub).
 If you want to contribute to `jina-hub`, please move to [`jina-ai/jina-hub`](https://github.com/jina-ai/jina-hub) repo and make your contribution.

-Most cases when you work on `jina-ai/jina`, you don't need `jina-hub`.
+In most cases when you work on `jina-ai/jina`, you don't need `jina-hub`.
 But just in case for some reason you wish to work with files under `jina/hub` (e.g. some integration test), you can use:

 ```bash
 git clone https://github.com/jina-ai/jina.git